fabriziosalmi/lws/README.md

-  delete-snapshot          🗑️ Delete a snapshot of an LXC container. describe-instances       🔍 Describe LXC containers. detach-volume            🔓 Detach a storage volume from an LXC container. exec                     👨🏻‍💻 Execute a command in one or more LXC... list-snapshots           🗃️ List all snapshots of an LXC container. list-storage             🔍 List storage details for LXC container. migrate                  🔄 Migrate LXC container between hosts.
+  delete-snapshot          🗑️ Delete a snapshot of an LXC container. describe-instances       🔍 Describe LXC containers. detach-volume            🔓 Detach a storage volume from an LXC container. exec                     👨🏻‍💻 Execute command in LXC container. list-snapshots           🗃️ List all snapshots of an LXC container. list-storage             🔍 List storage details for LXC container. migrate                  🔄 Migrate LXC container between hosts.